Charged particle motion and radiation in strong electromagnetic fields: Applications

 These estimates are borne out by a wide range of simulation studies in the recent literature.
 In \cref{fig:ConversionEfficiency} we show the predicted $\gamma$-ray generation efficiency for a variety of laser-driven interaction geometries, as a function of the total laser power.
 The majority of these results are obtained using PIC codes extended to include QED processes (see \cref{sec:Numerics}). \Citet{ridgers.prl.2012} and \citet{nakamura.prl.2012} predict $\eta \simeq 0.3$ for a single, $10$-PW laser pulse interacting with an aluminium foil or an exponentially rising plasma density ramp, respectively: in both cases, the plasma density is somewhat larger than $a_0 \ncrit$ and the laser is linearly polarized, which maximises electron heating.
-The interaction of circularly polarized lasers with thick plasma targets has been investigated by \citet{liseykina.njp.2016,popruzhenko.njp.2019}.
+The interaction of circularly polarized lasers with thick plasma targets has been investigated by \citet{liseykina.njp.2016, popruzhenko.njp.2019}.

 A disadvantage of single-laser irradiation is that the radiation pressure of a high-intensity laser causes longitudinal motion of the plasma electrons, reducing their $\chi$ parameter.
-One way to overcome this is to irradiate a thin plasma target from both sides, with two equally intense laser pulses: the symmetric radiation pressure arrests longitudinal motion and by optimising the electron density, penetration of the laser fields throughout the plasma can be achieved~\cite{bashinov.pop.2013}.
+One way to overcome this is to irradiate a thin plasma target from both sides, with two equally intense laser pulses: the symmetric radiation pressure arrests longitudinal motion and by optimising the electron density, penetration of the laser fields throughout the plasma can be achieved, as well as high (50\%) conversion efficiency to gamma radiation~\cite{bashinov.pop.2013}.
 The conversion of laser energy to $\gamma$ radiation can be so efficient that a target expected to be relativistically transparent can instead become optically opaque~\cite{zhang.njp.2015}.
 The logic of multi-sided irradiation can be extended to four~\cite{gong.pre.2017,grismayer.pre.2017} or even twelve laser pulses~\cite{gonoskov.prx.2017}, creating a two or three-dimensional optical trap for energetic plasma.
-The laser and plasma parameters can be chosen to optimise, e.g., electron-positron pair creation~\cite{vranic.ppcf.2017} or GeV photon production~\cite{gonoskov.prx.2017}.
+Increased axial symmetry of the particle motion in such a field configuration can then enhance the directionality of the radiation emission.
+The laser and plasma parameters can be chosen to optimise, e.g., electron-positron pair creation~\cite{vranic.ppcf.2017} or GeV photon production~\cite{gonoskov.prx.2017, efimenko.sr.2018}.